 DeBakey and Stanford Classifications of aortic dissection.
 (Reproduced, with permission, from Doherty G (ed): Current Diagnosis & Treatment: Surgery, 13e.
 McGraw-Hill, 2010.)

 Blood entering the intimal tear may extend the dissection into the abdominal aorta, the lower extremities, the carotid arteries or, less commonly, the subclavian arteries.
 Both absolute pressure levels and the pulse pressure are important in propagation of dissection.
 Aortic dissection is a true emergency and requires immediate control of blood pressure to limit the extent of the dissection.
 With type A dissection, which has the worse prognosis, death may occur within hours due to rupture of the dissection into the pericardial sac or dissection into the coronary arteries, resulting in myocardial infarction.
 Rupture into the pleural cavity is also possible.
 The intimal/medial flap of the aortic wall created by the dissection may occlude major aortic branches, resulting in ischemia of the brain, intestines, kidney, or extremities.

 Severe persistent chest pain of sudden onset radiating down the back or possibly into the anterior chest is characteristic.
 Radiation of the pain into the neck may also occur.
 The patient is usually hypertensive.
 Syncope, hemiplegia, or paralysis of the lower extremities may occur.
 Mesenteric ischemia or kidney injury may develop.
-Peripheral pulses may be ...
+Peripheral pulses may be diminished or unequal.
+A ...